 And then of course we still need end tables, lamps and a gallery wall here.

-But let’s photoshop the walls a pale violet that better relates to the rug, shall we?
+But let’s photoshop the walls a a blue grey that better relates to the rug, shall we?

 So much better.

 If you find yourself fixated on the wall colour, look around the room.
 It’s likely that decorating is seriously missing.
 Your wall colour needs to relate to other items in the room.

 Here’s some inspiration: